thlorenz/mutiny/README.md

 ### mutiny(mutinyopts, readopts)

-Mutates the files of a directory recursively applying specified @see transforms and/or a @see rename function.
+Mutates the files of a directory recursively applying specified @see transform and/or a @see rename function.
 The transformed files are saved into the @see outdir and directory structure is maintained.

 #### params: